Morr & Co Solicitors

 We acknowledge that the information you provide may be confidential.
 We will maintain the confidentiality of and protect your confidential information in accordance with all applicable laws.

 - Your rights

 You have the right to ask us not to process your personal data for marketing purposes.
 We will usually inform you (when we collect your data) if we intend to use your data for such purposes.
-You can exercise your right to prevent such processing by checking certain boxes on our letter of engagement or by letting us know when we collect your information.
-You can also exercise the right at any time by managing your preferences on our website (click here) or by contacting us at email@example.com.
+You can exercise your right to prevent such processing by checking certain boxes on our welcome email or by letting us know when we collect your information.
+You can also exercise the right at any time by managing your preferences on our sites (click here) or by contacting us at [email protected].